-India skipper determined to get to the root of the controversy involving Ravindra Jadeja and James Anderson during the first Test at Trent Bridge
+India skipper Mahendra Singh Dhoni determined to get to the root of the controversy involving Ravindra Jadeja and James Anderson during the first Test at Trent Bridge

 London: England captain Alastair Cook may not have taken kindly to the fact that India have accused pace bowler James Anderson of physical altercation with Ravindra Jadeja, but his counterpart MS Dhoni is determined to get to the root of the controversy.